 SSAS members do not need to retire from employment to take benefits from the scheme.
 Usually a minimum of 25% of the accrued fund is taken as tax-free cash and the balance is drawn down (and subject to tax).
-Members may start to take their benefits at any time from age 55.
+Members may start to take benefits at any time from the age of 55.
 There is no upper age limit on benefit commencement.
-When the commencement of benefits takes place, the total value of a member's SSAS share, combined with other pension funds he/she may have, will be checked against the Lifetime Allowance.
-If the value of a member's total pension arrangements is greater than the Lifetime Allowance, there may be a tax charge unless the fund has been protected against the Lifetime Allowance.
-Please check our website for details of Capped Income Drawdown limits (only relevant if drawdown commenced prior to April 2015) and the prevailing Lifetime Allowance.
-We strongly recommend members to take financial advice prior to deciding upon the most suitable method of benefit withdrawal to suit their needs.
+When the commencement of benefits takes place, the total value of a member's SSAS share combined with other pension funds he/she may have, will be checked against the Lifetime Allowance.
+If the value of a members total pension arrangements is greater than the Lifetime Allowance, there may be a tax charge, unless the fund has been protected by the lifetime allowance.
+Please check our website for details of Capped Drawdown limits (only relevant if drawdown commenced prior to April 2015) and the prevailing Lifetime Allowance.
+We strongly recommend members take financial advice prior to deciding upon the most suitable method of benefit withdrawal to suit their needs.